josephmontes/VAA/README.md

     ![Screenshot 2023-09-11 203435](https://github.com/josephmontes/VAA/assets/125607783/c9e327da-3b1e-498f-b0b3-3456a5497587)

 - His 4-Seam Fastball's regression in the 2023 season is coming from the times that he does *not* throw this 'good' type of 4-Seam Fastball, since the wOBA value when g_fb = 0 has ballooned from .290 in 2022 to .404 in 2023
-  - He could be suffering from what I mentioned with Michael Kopech where he throws his 4-Seam Fastball at such a high rate (60% of the time), batters are sitting on it and able to punish the 'bad' ones
+  - He could be suffering from what was mentioned earlier with Michael Kopech where he throws his 4-Seam Fastball at such a high rate (60% of the time), batters are sitting on it and able to punish the 'bad' ones

 ### So who is NOT throwing this pitch?